Understanding Omega Oils

 As we introduced processed foods, nutrients were sacrificed for shelf life and convenience.
 This gave birth to maladies, as those mentioned above, unknown to earlier generations.
 This, coupled with the new fear of fats, led to low-fat diets and foods depleted of vitamins and minerals causing a nutrient deficient yet obese generation.

-It is not commonly talked about but poor nutrition cause a disease, there are many well known diseases that are just that, a lack of a nutrient.
+It is not commonly talked about but poor nutrition causes diseases.
 Examples being:

 All of these conditions were virtually cured by ingesting the missing substance.

-Our bodies are miraculously and wonderfully made, and are quite resilient.
+Our bodies are miraculously and wonderfully created, and are quite resilient.
 As a matter of fact, the body can manufacture all vitamins but C and 20 different amino acids.
-But there are some nutrients called "essential".
+There are some nutrients called "essential".
 They are called essential because they are both "essential" for good health and because they must be ingested as the body can not produce them.

-Essential Fatty Acids (EFA's) aka Vitamin F, are needed by every cell and function of the body.
+Essential Fatty Acids (EFA's), aka Vitamin F, are needed by every cell and function of the body.
 It is often underestimated how much of these oils our bodies need.
-Our brain alone is made up of 70% of fatty acids.
+The dry weight of our brain alone is made up of 70% fatty acids.

 Like the B vitamins, there are several members of the Vitamin F family.
-Let's take them one by one.
-The Omega brothers, i.e. Omega 3, 6 and 9.
-Given their number because of their molecular make up.
-Fatty acid molecules form in a chain of carbons "C" to which is attached Hydrogen "H" and Oxygen "O"
+Let's take them one by one: the Omega brothers, i.e. Omega 3, 6 and 9.
+They are given their number because of their pairing of Carbons.
+Fatty acid molecules form in a chain of carbons "C" to which is attached Hydrogen "H" and Oxygen "O".

-Saturated fats is where there are no missing hydrogen and are no double bonds, these fats are straight, unbendable.
+Saturated fats are where there are no missing hydrogen and are no double bonds.
+These fats are straight and unbendable.

-Unsaturated fats either mono (one) or poly (man) can contort to different shapes.
-The category of the fat, Omega 3, 6 or 9 can be understood if you think of a unsaturated fatty acid chain as a centipede, and to each of its section where the leg comes out the centipede is wearing a sneaker.
+Unsaturated fats, either mono (one) or poly (many) can contort to different shapes.
+The category of the fat, Omega 3, 6 or 9 can be understood if you think of an unsaturated fatty acid chain as a centipede, and to each of its section where the leg comes out the centipede is wearing a sneaker.

 These 3 centipede triplets, look very much the same except they have all lost sneakers on their legs starting on different sections of their body.
 That is how you tell them apart.

-If You start at their head and count back 3 and notice the first centipede is lacking 1 pair of sneakers starting on his 3rd section, so he binds them together to keep his balance.
+If you start at their head and count back 3 and notice the first centipede is lacking 1 pair of sneakers starting on his 3rd section, he then binds them together to keep his balance.
 He is Omega 3.
-His brother has those sneakers, but missing a pair starting on the 6th section of his body.
-He is Omega 6 and the last one has all his sneakers except starting on the 9th section of his body.
-He is Omega 9.

 Omega 3 Omega 6 Omega 9

-Omega 3 oil (aka linolenic acid) is names that because the first carbon lacking a hydrogen is the 3rd carbon.
+Omega 3 oil (aka linolenic acid) is named because the first carbon lacking a hydrogen is the 3rd carbon.
 Since there is only one pair of hydrogens (MONO) missing it is categorized as a Mono Saturated fat.
-In other words it's saturated with hydrogen except for one pair.
+In other words, it's saturated with hydrogen except for one pair.

 Since the carbons do not have a hydrogen to attach to they double bond with each other.
 Notice the two lines in the chain below circled in red.